Navigation

 How to deal with feeling lonely

-We all feel lonely from time to time.
-Here I explore what makes us feel lonely and what you can do to prevent it becoming a long-term problem.
+We all feel lonely from time to time, and different things can make us feel this way.
+But if you feel lonely for a long time, it can affect your health.
+Here, I explore what you can do to deal with loneliness and how to prevent it from becoming a long-term problem.

-Being alone isn’t the same as being lonely.
-Some people are perfectly happy to not have many social contacts, and to be in their own company for long periods of time.
+But loneliness will look and feel different to different people.
+For example, some people are perfectly happy to not have many social contacts, and to be in their own company for long periods of time.
+They may be alone, but they aren’t lonely.

 Who gets lonely?

+Loneliness affects people of all ages, backgrounds, and circumstances.
 Certain groups of people may be more likely to feel lonely.
-This could include single parents, older people and people with a long-term disability.
-Loneliness affects people of all ages.
+This includes single parents, teenagers, older people, and people with a disability or health problem.

-But, there are also certain circumstances that often trigger loneliness.
-These include the following.
+There are also certain circumstances that can trigger loneliness.
+These include:

 How do you stop feeling lonely?

 • Try new interests and activities.
-It might not even be about meeting people straight away.
-But finding a new hobby or activity that interests you could give you a boost – and help you meet like-minded people.
+Finding a new hobby or activity that interests you can boost your mood and keep your mind busy.
+It might not even be about meeting people straight away – but eventually, if you find a hobby you enjoy, it could help you meet like-minded people.

 • Work on existing relationships.
-If you think relationships with friends, family or partners could be the issue, focus on strengthening these.
+If you think your relationships with friends, family, or partners could be making you feel lonely, focus on strengthening these.
 Talk to them about how you feel – you might feel much better after sharing your thoughts.

 • Don’t compare yourselves to others.
-Sometimes looking at other people’s lives on social media can make you feel inadequate and more alone.
+Sometimes, looking at other people’s lives on social media can make you feel inadequate and lonelier.
 Remember that many people only share the good things in their lives on social media.
-It might help to come off it or block certain accounts for a while.
+It might help to come off social media platforms or mute certain accounts for a while.
 Or consider ways to maintain a healthy relationship with social media.

 • Take care of your mental health.
 Remember how closely linked loneliness and mental health are.
 If you’re feeling happy and confident in yourself, this may help to reduce feelings of loneliness.
 Make sure you’re sleeping and eating well.
 And try to make time to get active and do the things you enjoy.